openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 The conversion function should return a vector of node outputs that are mapped to corresponding outputs of the original framework operation in the same order.

+Some frameworks require names of outputs of operation to be provided during conversion.
+For paddlepaddle operations it is generally necessary to provide names for all outputs using ``NamedOutputs`` container.
+The next example of such conversion for ``top_k_v2`` operation.

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_paddle_TopK]

+For tensorflow framework if operation has more then one output it is recommended to assign names to those outputs using ``NamedOutputVector`` structure which allows both indexed and named output access.

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_tf_TopK]

 @endsphinxdirective